Evelyn WANG

 Miljkovic says this was an extension of previous work by the MIT

-simply sliding down and separating from a surface due to gravity,
+than simply sliding down and separating from a surface due to

-droplets can actually leap away from it.
-This occurs when droplets
+gravity, droplets can actually leap away from it.
+This occurs

-of water condense onto a metal surface with a specific kind of
+when droplets of water condense onto a metal surface with a

-superhydrophobic coating and at least two of the droplets
+specific kind of superhydrophobic coating and at least two of

-coalesce: They can then spontaneously jump from the surface, as a
+the droplets coalesce: They can then spontaneously jump from the

-analysis of high-speed video, we saw that they repel one another
+through analysis of high-speed video, we saw that they repel one

-midflight," Miljkovic says.
-"Previous studies have shown no such
+another midflight," Miljkovic says.
+"Previous studies have shown

 In order to understand the reason for the repulsion between